 Anne's conducting teachers include Paul Phillips, Gary Green, Peter Bagley, and Glen Adsit.
 A recipient of the College Band Directors National Association's Gender and Ethnic Equality Scholarship, Anne also studied under the tutelage of Tim Reynish, MBE, at the Canford School of Music in Sherbourne, UK.
 Anne studied Piano with Zosia Jacinowicz, organ with John P. Anthony, and voice with Constance Rock.
 She holds membership in the National Association for Music Education, International Society for Music Education, College Band Directors National Association, and College Orchestra Directors Association, and serves as editor of the CMEA News and Connecticut State Chair for Women Band Directors International, and State Liaison for the Tri-M Music Honor Society.
 Anne has been honored with induction into Sigma Alpha Iota (Eta Mu), Pi Kappa Lambda, and Alpha Iota Sigma.
 Anne was honored to present at the National Catholic Educational Association's national conference in April 2021.

-Having served as the Director of Music at Saint Bernard School, Uncasville, Anne is thrilled to be resuming her work as a theatre educator as she begins serving the "Saints" as their drama director.
+Anne continues to serve as Director of Music at Saint Bernard School, Uncasville and is thrilled to have resumed her work as a theatre educator.
 Her research agenda focuses on conducting pedagogy, developing collaborative leadership, and Social Emotional Learning.
-She is enjoying the opportunity to direct Valley Shore A Cappella, a Sweet Adelines chorus.
-When she's not making, listening to, or talking about music, Anne can be found making visual art with her trusty Nikon D5300 while enjoying the beauty of Race Point Beach in Provincetown, MA, and volunteering with the Sea Lions in the Mystic Aquarium's Marine Theatre.
+When she's not making, listening to, or talking about music and/or theatre, Anne can be found making visual art with her trusty Nikon D5300 while enjoying the beauty of Race Point Beach in Provincetown, MA, and volunteering with the Sea Lions in the Mystic Aquarium's Marine Theatre.